General Terms of Site Usage

 3 – The legal basis for using your personal data

 Laws on data protection specify the different reasons that a company may collect and process your personal data.
-We will make it clear to you what data is necessary to collect in connection with each particular service we provide when we collect your personal data.
+These are:

 We can collect and process data that you have given your consent for us to use.
 For example, this might be if you have ticked a box to receive an email, a newsletter or when you have completed an application form to join our registration scheme or join our trade association.

-In order to comply with our contractual obligations we may need your personal data.
-For example, if you wish to join the OFTEC registration schemes we need to collect and hold your personal data for the purposes of fulfilling our obligation to service that registration.
-We will also need to share certain elements of this data with third parties in order for us to deliver the service that you have requested.
+If you wish to join the OFTEC registration schemes we need to collect and hold your personal data for the purposes of fulfilling our obligation to service that registration.
+We will also need to share certain elements of this data with third parties for us to deliver the service that you have requested.
 For example, external producers of identity cards, certificates or publishers of the Oil Installer magazine.

 There are occasions, such as when there is a suspicion of fraud or other criminal activity, where we may be required by law to collect and process your data and pass on your details to the authorities responsible for law enforcement.

-As part of the process of running our business, we require your data to pursue our legitimate interests.
-This will not materially impact your interests, freedom or rights.
-For example, if you are a registrant, we will use your qualifications and registration history to send you timely reminders about training and renewing your registration.
-We will also keep records of any non-compliant aspects of your work in order to carry out on going risk assessment of your ability to work compliantly and use your postal and/or your email address to send you important updates relating to your registration.
-For example, technician eNews or the Oil Installer magazine.
+If you are a registrant, we will use your qualifications and registration history to send you timely reminders about training and renewing your registration.
+We will also keep records of any non-compliant aspects of your work in order to carry out on going risk assessment of your ability to work compliantly and contact you to send you information relating to your registration.
+For example, technician eNews, technical notices or the Oil Installer magazine.

-If you are a trade association member, we will contact you with information or advise you of working group activity relative to your sector of industry.
+If you are a trade association member, we will contact you with information relating to membership and membership services.

-If you purchase a product through OFTEC Direct, we may contact you regarding warranty or product recalls.
+If you purchase a product through OFTEC Direct, we may contact you regarding warranty or other information relating to items that you have purchased.

 4 – When do we collect your personal data?